zmsp/zmsp.github.io/_posts/2020-03-08-i-see-u-coronavirus.md

 # Why I built this?

-I built this [web app](http://coronavirusdashboard.live/)  with the motivation of visualizing the data that's easy to read and userfriendly.
-I also wanted to inform people that coronavirus is not that severe compared to other global crisis by highlighting recovery and death rate.
+I built this [web app](http://coronavirusdashboard.live/)  with the motivation of visualizing the data that's easy to read and user friendly.

-Coronavirus mortality rate is around 3%.
-Coronavirus would stack at almost near the bottom compared to other diseases including ebola.
-Although I agree, we need to be careful and protect ourselves from the disease, the need for panic is unnessesary.
-The data shows that at least 53% of the people with the disease were cured.